m-miller/family-tree/README.md

 ## Setting it up

 1. Create a database and user, and grant full privileges.
 On cPanel both names get your account prefix.
-2. Import, in this order: `sql/schema.sql`, `sql/data.sql`, `sql/users.sql`.
+2. Import `sql/data.sql`.
+It creates every table and the two empty trees. (`sql/schema.sql` and `sql/users.sql` are the hand-written originals, kept because their comments explain the design;
+   `data.sql` supersedes both, so don't import them as well - the tables would already exist.)
 3. Copy `admin/config.sample.php` to `admin/config.php` and fill in the database details.
 That file is gitignored because it holds a password.
 4. Set `allow_setup` to `true`, load `admin/setup.php`, create your account, then set it back to `false`.
    Setup refuses to run once an account exists.
+5. Sign in and add your first person, then press **Start the chart from this person** on their page.
+   A tree with no root has nothing to draw, and the rebuild will say so.
-5. Sign in and press **Rebuild the tree files** to confirm the site root is writable.
+6. Press **Rebuild the tree files**, which writes `data.json` and confirms the site root is writable.

 An install that is already running applies the `sql/alter-*.sql` files in filename order instead of re-importing.

+**The repository holds no family data and no accounts.** `sql/data.sql` is structure only: the people in this tree are living relatives, and the `users` table holds a password hash, so neither belongs in a public repo.
+Back up the real database by exporting it from phpMyAdmin and keeping that file private.
+`data.json` is the exception - it is generated, and public on the site anyway, so it is committed to let the pages work straight from a clone.

 ## The database